 As a relaxing activity (for you), you can take your toddler to grandpa and grandma.

-If they live in another city, you can make a short trip and enjoy the vacations!
+If they live in another city, you can make a short trip and enjoy the vacation!

 99. Eat Ice Cream

 With your tongue out and without being afraid of the mess.
-Like in the movies1
+Like in the movies!